top of page

 Your eligibility for standard or nonstandard car insurance is determined by several factors, including:

-• Driving Record: A history of accidents, violations, or DUI convictions may push you into the nonstandard category.
+• Driving Record: Insurance companies consider your driving history when determining premiums.
+Having a history of accidents, violations, or DUI convictions may push you into the nonstandard category, resulting in higher premiums.

 6. When to Consider Nonstandard Car Insurance